OpenStackOnRaPi/ostackinstall/README.md

 ```

 To make sure the above structure is persistent (survives system reboots), we use ```networkd``` and ```netplan``` files to define our network setup.
 Basically, networkd files allow to define tagged VLANs on ```eth0```, ```brmux```, ```veth0br``` and ```veth1br```, while neplan complements the definitions with the rest of needed information.
 In fact, the use of both levels (networkd and netplan files) was necessary a time ago when it was not possible to configure tagged VLANs solely in netplan.
 This may have changed since then and it may happen that with newer releases of netplan all needed configurations (including tagged VLANs on eth0, brmux, veth0br and veth1br) are possible using netplan (interested user can check it on her/his own).
 For more details on how to configure network devices in networkd and netplan, please refer to respective documentation.

+In the following, terminal commands to be run on each RaPi are shown (one has to ssh to a give RaPi -check its address in the router device list

 ## Management host preparation